RyanBranco/installfest/README.md

 # Installfest
-Things to install for a new computer to begin web developemnt.
+Things to install on a new computer to begin web developemnt.

 Following tools:
 - Homebrew